 Writing unit tests with Cover CLI

-A quick guide to writing unit tests for the demonstration project,
+A quick guide to writing unit tests for the single-module Maven project,

 Writing new tests

 In order to create a new set of tests with

 For example, running the following command from the root of the

 will produce tests for all accessible functions within the project.
 By default, tests will be stored in files called

 ClassNameDiffblueTest.
 If these files already exist, by default they will be replaced when the command is invoked again.